SavvyCoder/StudentManager/README.md

 ## What it does

-A simple Express-Angular-Node application that enables traversal through mock student data with a barebones interface.
+A very simple Express-Angular-Node application that enables traversal through mock student data with a barebones interface.
+Built on a enterprise grade client boilerplate ngx-rocket with full test coverage.
+Looking to add features when I get time (adding a dockerized mongoDB instance).Thanks for stopping by!

 ## Getting Started